Warning: image editing and redaction in Microsoft Office

-Editing an image in Office doesn’t hide the original details of the photo.
+Editing an image in Office is not a way to hide the original details or redact a photo.

 But what if only want to hide/redact part of the image?
 That’s possible with the image editing tools in recent versions of Office but there’s a trap.